chadfurman/rpg-boilerplate/README.md

 ## Development
 ### Overview
-The application is divided into two primary directories: `/api` and `/frontend`
+The application is divided into three primary directories: `/api`, `/frontend`, and `/db`

+The `/api` folder contains the `src` of our GraphQL api -- if you look, you'll notice it simply attaches postgraphile and passes in our config from `api/.env`

+the `/db` folder is interesting in that it contains the migrations (i.e. `db/deploy` / `db/revert`) and the sqitch.conf/sqitch.plan files

 The frontend folder is further divided into three main parts:
 * `client` is the code that renders in the browser w/o the SSR server
 * `server` is the code that runs on the SSR server
 * `shared` is the code that runs on both, and is responsible for the UI of the website.

-> **NOTE**: Given that the client and server folders are pretty barren and the code therein is somewhat straight-forward, they do not require much explanation.
+> **NOTE**: Given that the frontend client and server folders are pretty barren and the code therein is somewhat straight-forward, they do not require much explanation.
 Take a look and see :)

 ### Shared Folder
 The shared folder is broken up as follows: